petergerritsen/blog.petergerritsen.nl/_posts/_drafts/2014-07-15-building-a-multipage-wizard-in-aspnet-mvc4.markdown

 ```

-The controller uses the TryUpdateModel method to update just the data for the current step in the container class.
+The controller uses the TryUpdateModel (method of the Controller base class)  method to update just the data for the current step in the container class.
 All other data will be left untouched.
 We have two methods to retrieve and store data (which is done through the PortaalCommunicator.
 This performs the (de)serialization using the JSON.Net package and retrieves/stores the data through a WCF service in our case.
 You can easily substitute this with direct database storage or, for instance, a Redis  service.

+The navigation is determined through the values of *nextStep*, *prevBtn* and *nextBtn*.
+When *nextStep* has a value, the wizard skips to a specific step, otherwise it checks if the next of previous step is requested.

 We now have a basic multi-page wizard, that will store data in between requests.
 When submitting on the final step page the data is stored and the service is called to process that data.

 The wizard doesn't validate the data yet, so we'll add that in the next section.

 ##Validation

+Each step class implements the base class WizardData.
+Validation for each step is performed through the abstract method 'IsValid'.
+This will return a boolean to indicate if the data is valid and provide a list of ValidationResults.